 For an Import Capacity Resource (or portion thereof) …

-For a resource that qualified as a New Generating Capacity Resource pursuant to Section III.13.1.1.1.2 (re-powering) that cleared in a previous Forward Capacity Auction, did not change its prime mover or primary energy source in its New Capacity Show of Interest Form pursuant to Section III.13.1.1.2 from the resource that was previously counted as a capacity resource, and completed any transmission upgrade(s) necessary for the re-powered resource to obtain the requisite interconnection service, the ISO shall confirm FCM Commercial Operation of the portion of the re-powered resource equal to the re-powered resource’s summer capacity rating (or, for a resource with winter capacity only, its winter capacity rating).
-The summer capacity rating can be established using an Establish Claimed Capability Audit.
+For a resource that (1) previously qualified and cleared in a Forward Capacity Auction as a New Generating Capacity Resource pursuant to Section III.13.1.1.1.2 (re-powering), (2) completed any transmission upgrade(s) necessary for the re-powered resource to obtain the requisite interconnection service, and (3) subsequently is withdrawn by its Project Sponsor (or deemed withdrawn by the ISO) from critical path schedule monitoring pursuant to Section III.13.3.6, the ISO shall confirm FCM Commercial Operation of the portion of the re-powered resource equal to the re-powered resource’s summer capacity rating (or, for a resource with winter capacity only, its winter capacity rating).
+The summer capacity rating can be established using an Establish Claimed Capability Audit, which may take place in any month of the year.

 Capacity Commitment Period Election (III.13.1.1.2.2.4) – Price Lock